w3security/cli/help/cli-commands/README.md

 Use `-d` option to output the debug logs.

-## Configure the Snyk CLI
+## Configure the w3security CLI

-You can use environment variables to configure the Snyk CLI and also set variables to configure the Snyk CLI to connect with the Snyk API.
-See [Configure the Snyk CLI](https://docs.w3security.io/features/w3security-cli/configure-the-w3security-cli)
+You can use environment variables to configure the w3security CLI and also set variables to configure the w3security CLI to connect with the w3security API.
+See [Configure the w3security CLI](https://docs.w3security.io/features/w3security-cli/configure-the-w3security-cli)